Striking Poses

 Striking Poses is a 1999 American direct-to-video thriller film directed by Gail Harvey and starring Shannen Doherty as a paparazzo photographer who becomes a photography victim herself, of a dangerous stalker.
-It is rated R for violence and profanity.

 Plot

-The film opens with a disturbed woman (Doherty) trying to bury a shirt covered in blood, and then checking into a motel under a fake ID, 'Julie Summerfield'.
-She is quickly located by two detectives (Feore and D'Aquila), who reveal her true identity, Gage Sullivan.
+A disturbed woman was trying to bury a shirt covered in blood before checking into a motel under a fake ID, 'Julie Summerfield'.
+She is quickly located by two detectives who reveal her true identity, Gage Sullivan.
 Gage then reveals that she is a freelance photographer with desires of becoming a news photographer, though eventually becomes a paparazzi because it earns more money and she happens to be good at it (despite despising the job).
 Soon, she starts being harassed by an unknown person who photographs her.
 Furthermore, he breaks into her house and leaves traces of his presence to scare her.
 Gage warns the police, but they are not too invested with her reports.
-She decides to focus on her job, cheating her way into a private health club where she catches soap opera star April Indigo (Green) snorting cocaine.
-As she uses the help of her assistant Casey Roper (Gorski) to leave the party, she becomes the target of her stalker yet again, as he follows her as she leaves and takes photographs of her.
+She decides to focus on her job, cheating her way into a private health club where she catches soap opera star April Indigo snorting cocaine.
+As she uses the help of her assistant Casey Roper to leave the party, she becomes the target of her stalker yet again, as he follows her as she leaves and takes photographs of her.

-Terrified, she uses the help of a security man named Nick Angel (Griffin) to help her change her identity, in hopes of getting rid of her stalker.
+Terrified, she uses the help of a security man named Nick Angel to help her change her identity, in hopes of getting rid of her stalker.
 After helping her change her name to Julie Summerfield, she finds out that one of his old friends, now murdered, was one of her photography victims years earlier.
-As they prepare the next day to create a new life, they are bothered by Murray "Gadger" Buck (Devine), a hit man who makes an impression with his psychotic behavior.
+As they prepare the next day to create a new life, they are bothered by Murray "Gadger" Buck, a hit man who makes an impression with his psychotic behavior.
 That night, she and Nick break into the library to learn more about Julie Summerfield, and when they return home, Gage finds one of the stalker's trademarks at her door.
 Inside, they cannot find the stalker or her assistant, who should have been present in the house.
 The next morning, Gage receives pictures of Casey being mutilated and murdered.
 Devastated, she visits Gadger, asking him to kill her stalker.
 He asks for $150,000 in exchange, and orders her to find a place far away from people, where the deed can be done, as well as advising her to keep Nick out of it.